Flea Infestation On Dog? Here's What To Do

 They’re useful if you know or suspect there are fleas around, but they do need to be set up in different areas of the room or rooms of your house.
 These traps are good for killing some fleas, and disrupting the life cycle, but alone they cannot control an infestation, which is why you need to follow the rest of these tips!

 There are certain ingredients you can put into your dog’s food that are known to repel fleas.
 Although these won’t help destroy a flea infestation, it will keep your furry pal be more comfortable while you do the rest!

 The first is brewer’s yeast.
 You can add some, in powder form, to your dog’s food – it’s more effective if you mix it with some garlic.
 (Please note: If you have cats in your home too, that garlic is toxic for cats, so don’t do the same for them).

 The second is citrus.
 You can squeeze some fresh lemon or orange onto your dog’s coat, and into their bowl, to discourage fleas from approaching your pet.
 And don’t worry, it’s completely safe for dogs to lick or eat these fruits if they actually like the taste…

 Bathing your furry friend is important in many ways, not just for managing flea infestations.
 In this case, it helps wash away the fleas from their body, and also keeps skin and fur in good condition!
 If you think your home is likely to have fleas, you can find repellent shampoos to wash your dog with.

 Flea infestation on dog?
-Besides bathing your dog, you should also invest in a flea comb.
+Besides bathing your dog in a flea repellant shampoo, you should also invest in a flea comb.
 They’re specially designed to remove fleas from the skin and fur immediately, so it’s a quick and easy way to remove the pesky bugs.
 After each stroke of the comb, rinse it in hot soapy water, to get them off the comb, and to avoid putting the flea back into your dog’s fur.